 – Children are an exception (under 5 years old I think).

 – Another exception is if you are at a festival or market but I recommend to copy other locals and see what they do.

 Where do you recommend to go fashion shopping?I can only recommend for women so please bare with me.
 But please read the advice I’m going to provide you below:

 – Firstly, try before you buy always.
 Refund is possible but I have never seen anyone do it, nor myself.
 I have only exchanged with receipt.

 – M and One Size is the standard size which equals to a UK Size 10/12.
 L would be about 12/14.
 I rarely see XL (16) in the stores I shopped at (except PUNYUS, they cater to bigger clothes).

 – For casual Japanese brands worldwide, try GU, Uniqlo or しまむら.
 They will have bigger sizes.
 Also try and find stretchy material products with cotton and polyester in the clothes you buy.

 For brands to shop at around Japan, please see my article below:

 Bigger Size Shoes in Japan

-Where should I go clubbing?I can only recommend you three places that I have been to – Garam in Shinjuku, Harlem and Sound Museum Vision in Shibuya and one that is highly recommended by everyone I know who has gone clubbing in Japan – Ghost in Osaka.
+Where should I go clubbing?I can only recommend you three places that I have been to and the other place has been highly recommended by friends.